 As members of the Body of Christ we all should have a heightened awareness of the needs of others, just as Christ and His Apostles did.
 Opportunities for loving one another and our neighbor as ourselves abound and it often doesn’t involve money.
 It involves caring enough to make a difference in someone else’s life, sacrificing some time, a kind word or an empathetic ear and our prayers.
 We need to share one another’s needs and bear one another’s burdens.
 In our fellow-shipping and Bible studies we should encourage individual giving out of love and fulfilling the law of Christ.
 Prayer requests at services should become “to do lists” for those who are able to be used by God to answer those prayers.
 “I’ll pray for you” is nice, but if locally on the prayer list “Susie” lost her husband, “Mary” is in physical rehabilitation and 57 year old “Joe” lost his job, rather than ask God to answer their prayers, consider the possibility that God is answering– He’s sending you to visit Susie and Mary or invite Joe’s family over for dinner.
 God wants us to show our love by our kind deeds.
 He doesn’t want someone to tell “Joe” who’s barely making ends meet, “Brother, I’ll be praying for you and I’ll be sure to send you a postcard while I’m on vacation in Monte Carlo” (“depart in peace, be ye warmed and filled”).

 Of course, in any giving we know it involves judgment.
 Paul didn’t encourage giving aid to those who refused to work.
 True love involves doing what is best for the individual.
 Today giving cash to an addict or enabling someone who is lazy and refuses to work is using poor judgment.
 Even the principle of gleaning involves those who are able being out laboring in the field.
-When contributing to poor brethren in other countries we also need to be certain that we really know who the brethren are or we should have reliable local contacts there as there are professional “Christian” scammers (as in SW Kenya) with phony orphanages seeking American donors.
-In our helping the right brother or sister in need, however, God loves a cheerful giver (II Cor.
+When contributing to poor brethren in other countries we also need to be certain that we really know who the true brethren are or we should have reliable local contacts there as there are professional “Christian” scammers (as in SW Kenya) with phony orphanages seeking American donors to line their own pockets.
+In our helping a true brother or sister in need, however, God loves a cheerful giver (II Cor.
 9:7).
+Giving should also be as we are able and not resulting ourselves becoming one of the poor.

 Natural disasters, wars and pestilence are going to continue to occur.
 Personal disasters can also strike and many of us, even in the western economies, are just a few paychecks away from being in dire straits.
-We need to be our brother’s keeper wherever we live and also in the greater Body of Christ around the world.
-When one member suffers, we all suffer.
-We will never realize a brother or sister in Christ is suffering or has needs, however, unless we get to know them and become aware of those needs.
+We need to be our brother’s keeper wherever we live and also in the greater body of Christ around the world.
+When any member suffers (locally or abroad), we all suffer.
+We will never realize a brother or sister in Christ is suffering or has needs, however, unless we get to know them and become aware of those needs..

 Locally, considering what happened to the early church in Acts 6, we should be careful that we don’t inadvertently overlook or neglect the needs of the widows in our own congregations.
 In today’s way of life, especially in America, we live in a mobile society with very few children growing up in a hometown surrounded by lots of aunts, uncles and grandparents.
 Chances are many widows in our fellowship groups are very much alone.
 As a church we also tend to compartmentalize our relationships– old people with old people, teens with teens and young couples with other young couples.
 As a result, we can often attend services for years, but an older widow in our congregation remains just an acquaintance that we politely nod to in greeting each week at services, but we don’t really know her– how God called her, what her husband did for a living or even where she lives now and why she moved there.
 Within her heart is a young girl and a young mother with hopes and dreams who has had a lifetime of experiences she’d like to share with others.
 She serves a vital purpose within the Body of Christ.
 If you see someone like her in your congregation who is still to you just an acquaintance, make it a point to get to know her.
 Invite her to your home for dinner and offer to pick her up if she doesn’t drive or can’t drive at night.
 Maybe at some point you might even ask her to join you in a daytime family outing.
 Let her become your friend.
 The same is true for older men in your fellow-ship.
 Turn the hearts of your children to the older ones in your congregation and their hearts to your children.
 In like manner make an effort to turn your own heart to both the young and the old.
 Building a closer relationship with those in the household of faith is an important way for all of us to fulfill Christ’s commandment that we love one another as He loves us.
 Interacting more socially with the the older widows or widowers in our congregations will also give us more opportunities to better serve them.